expo-air

 • Gitignored — never committed

-• Regenerated every time you run start or fly
+• Regenerated every time you run fly

 • Read by the config plugin which writes the URLs into Info.plist during prebuild